akshithg05/dev-tinder-frontend/projectSteps.md

 - Created a payment verification API
 - DO not show payment page to premium users
 - Give option to upgrade to GOLd for silver members and do not accept payment for gold members.
+- Allow only premium members to view their connections, regular users can see only connection count but not actual connections

 # TODO

-- Make the premium button standout in the options
+- Make the premium button standout in the options for non-premium members
-- Allow only premium members to view their connections, regular users can see only connection count but not actual connections

 ## Old razorpay docs